 If you have not launched a website yet, you may have received ACME Challenge CNAME from your Customer Technical Advisor (CTA).
-You only need an ACME challenge if you cannot immediately point your DNS to your production URL and need to get the SSL certificates created in advance.
+You only need an ACME challenge if you cannot immediately point your DNS to you production URL and need to get the SSL сertificates created in advance.

 Once you add them to your DNS panel, submit a support ticket.
 We will validate that the CNAME has been added and apply the SSL certificate in response.

-If you already own a certificate, upload it using an SFTP (SSH File Transfer Protocol) client to a web inaccessible file location on your server and submit a support ticket letting them know the file path.
+If you already own a certificate, upload it to a web inaccessible file location on your server via an SFTP (SSH File Transfer Protocol) client and submit a support ticket letting them know the file path.

 It is important that you do not upload the certificate files directly to the ticket.
 Otherwise, the certificates will be considered compromised and Adobe will need to request a new certificate.

 The name of the SSL certificate only matters for the primary URL and it is the primary host name named by the first URL and must match to be validated and created.
 If you have a few URLs they will be added as subject alternate name entries to the certificate.
 If you have several URLs pointing to one commerce cloud site, you will only have one common name URL certification that will then have appended subject alternative names to secure your site with SSL.